ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    CREATE DATABASE wordpress;
    ```

-2. Grant access to the database:
+2. Grant access to the database, change the database-username and database-password to what you have set.

    ```
    GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,ALTER ON wordpress.*
-   TO root@'%'
+   TO database-username@'%'
-   IDENTIFIED BY 'root';
+   IDENTIFIED BY 'database-password';
    FLUSH PRIVILEGES;
    ```